ThatOSDev/EFI_AARCH64/README.md

 *NOTE 7* : ARM PDF Documentation has been put into the HOLD folder.
 Grab it while you can.
 Github complains about it's size.

-*NOTE 8* : Executing the loaded testfile still does not work, yet.

 ![Current Progress](progress.png)